DeepView: Visualizing Classification Boundaries of Deep Neural Networks as Scatter Plots Using Discriminative Dimensionality Reduction: Dimensionality reduction

 \section{Dimensionality reduction}

 {

 Dimensionality reduction techniques for visualization aim to find mappings ${\pi : (S,d_S) \to \R^d}, d=2,3$, where $(S,d_S)$ is some metric space, such that $\pi$ preserves the information encoded in a set of data points $\s_1,...,\s_n \in S$ as good as possible.
-The main aspect of a dimensionality reduction methods is therefore to find a measure, and hence a cost function, to compare the information contained in two sets of points, allowing us to find a set of points $\r_1,...,\r_n \in \R^d, d=2,3$ encoding the nearby same information.
-While the state of the art approach for performing nonlinear \DR\ is t-Distributed Stochastic Neighbor Embedding (\tsne) \cite{tsne}, recently a novel technique has been developed called Uniform Manifold Approximation and Projection (UMAP) \cite{umap} which produces at least comparable results to \tsne\ and is formulated in a way that we make use of for our inverse projection $\piinv$.
-Hence, we focus on UMAP in the remaining of this manuscript.
+The main aspect of a \DR\ method is therefore to find a measure, and hence a cost function, to compare the information contained in two sets of points, allowing us to find a set of points $\r_1,...,\r_n \in \R^d, d=2,3$ encoding approximately the same information.
+While the state of the art approach for performing nonlinear \DR\ is t-Distributed Stochastic Neighbor Embedding (\tsne) \cite{tsne}, recently a novel technique has been developed called UMAP \cite{umap} which produces at least comparable results to \tsne\ and is formulated in a way that we make use of to develop our inverse projection $\piinv$.
+Hence, we focus on UMAP and introduce some formal details in the following.

-Since the inverse projection map $\piinv$ we will develop in the following is closely related to UMAP let us first recall the method: UMAP assumes that data is distributed according to a uniform distribution on a Riemannian manifold which may be approximated by a simplicial complex.
-The main structure is hence given by the topological features of that manifold.
-Thereby, we recall that a simplicial complex consists of a set of point (the 0-skeleton) and their connections, i.e. edges (1-skeleton), planes (2-skeleton) and hyper planes between them.
-Though we are not aware of the actual complex we may still estimate the probability for a certain $n$-simplex to exist.
-This way we may obtain simplicial complex valued random variables for any set of points in a metric space.
-Since we may compare those random variables using Kullback-Leibler divergence we obtain cost function.